xingyi0201/kintegrate.dev/README.md

 Install the site and run an initial build command:

 ```
-cd spacebook
+cd kintegrate.dev

-npm install
+yarn install

-npm run build (only necessary the first time!)
+yarn build (only necessary the first time!)
 ```

-_If you get errors here, double check your node version!_
+_If you get errors here, double-check your node version!_

 ### Step three

 Now spin up your local server to see your site!

 ```
-npm run start
+yarn start
 ```

-This command will start a local server and you'll be able to work on your site with hot reloads and some nice Browsersync features. 💥
+This command will start a local server, and you'll be able to work on your site with hot reloads and some nice Browsersync features. 💥

 ---

+# Talk to us!

+If you have issues getting started with this project, get in touch on [Discord](https://discord.gg/kdRyUNmHDn).